Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 {% tab title="iOS (ACP 2.x)" %}

-This extension is built based on the AEPCore, please follow [the guide for migrating to Swift](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift).
+This extension is built on the AEPCore (3.x) and it is not compatible with ACPCore (2.x).
+Please follow [the guide for migrating to the Swift AEPCore](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift).

 {% endtab %}